Why Do Athletes Warm Up With Equipment From Other Sports?

-Meanwhile, players also often seem interested in explicitly playing or practicing other sports.
-Whether casual (Odell Beckham Jr. taking BP) or semi-professional (Steph Curry’s golf career) I’ve always found this delightful.
+But players also often seem interested in explicitly playing (or practicing) other sports.
+Whether casual (Odell Beckham Jr. taking batting practice) or semi-professional (Steph Curry’s golf career) I’ve always found this delightful.
 And little wonder that those clips are so common — these are some of the most competitive people of the planet, many of them former three-sport stars.
 It’s a point of pride to prove that they can do absolutely anything with their bodies.

 Ohtani, Stroud, Djokovic

-The Los Angeles Dodgers’ $700m man, Shohei Ohtani, currently has the highest batting average (.368) and third-highest OPS (1.094) in the National League.
-You’d assume someone with such a superhuman blend of size and speed doesn’t need to rely on any training gimmicks…but according to a recent article from The Athletic, he keeps offbeat props in a “bag of tricks.”
+The Los Angeles Dodgers’ $700m man, Shohei Ohtani, swatted 55 home runs and won his fourth MVP this year.
+You’d assume someone with such a superhuman blend of size and speed doesn’t need to rely on any training gimmicks…but according to an article from The Athletic, he keeps offbeat props in a “bag of tricks.”

 Among them: a cricket bat. “[It’s] a hybrid that had the handle of his typical bat but the wider, flatter barrel of a cricket bat,” the article explains.
 “He then placed a baseball on a tee and began taking swings.
 The idea was to emphasize his bat path, keeping a flatter swing through the zone for longer to maximize his thunderous finish.”